publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1252.md

             Notwithstanding any other provision of law (statutory or nonstatutory), including [section 2241 of title 28][/us/usc/t28/s2241], or any other habeas corpus provision, and sections 1361 and 1651 of such title, no court shall have jurisdiction to review—

-                (i) except as provided in subsection (e) of this section, any individual determination or to entertain any other cause or claim arising from or relating to the implementation or operation of an order of removal pursuant to [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1],
+                (i) except as provided in subsection (e), any individual determination or to entertain any other cause or claim arising from or relating to the implementation or operation of an order of removal pursuant to [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1],

-                (ii) except as provided in subsection (e) of this section, a decision by the Attorney General to invoke the provisions of such section,
+                (ii) except as provided in subsection (e), a decision by the Attorney General to invoke the provisions of such section,

                 (iii) the application of such section to individual aliens, including the determination made under [section 1225(b)(1)(B) of this title][/us/usc/t8/s1225/b/1/B], or

-                (iv) except as provided in subsection (e) of this section, procedures and policies adopted by the Attorney General to implement the provisions of [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1].
+                (iv) except as provided in subsection (e), procedures and policies adopted by the Attorney General to implement the provisions of [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1].

             (B) __Denials of discretionary relief__